kaspergl/ML22/week1/README.md

 [Math Quiz in Python](theory_mathquiz.ipynb)

-The coding exercise is short and basic introducion to applying machine learning algorithm using python and python libraries.
+The coding exercise is short and basic introducion to applying machine learning algorithms using python and python libraries.
 Take a look and try to make sense of it.

 [Coding Exercise](sklearn_intro.ipynb)